 LAB MEDIA: valve ‘on’ and ‘off’ schematics only from ‘51743fig6highres.jpg’

-LAB MEDIA: valve panel 2.JPG
+LAB MEDIA: {Use ‘on’ and ‘off’ schematics side by side with the uploaded image ‘5-3-2 valve panel 1 labeled’}

-Program the software to proceed through the demonstrations using single-button interventions, such as a single click on the laptop to switch valve states or change pump driving pressure.
+Program the software to proceed through the demonstrations using single-button interventions, such as a single click on the laptop to switch valve states.
 This avoids the need for manual tubing adjustments that may incur leakages into the environment and the loss of experiment time, as demonstrated here.

 Shots:

-MED: Footage of talent demonstrating that a single click on the laptop can switch the valve states or change pump driving pressure.
+MED: Footage of talent demonstrating that a single click on the laptop can switch the valve states or change pump driving pressure. {Also include screen record – ‘5-4-1 Screen Single Button.avi’ uploaded video}

 MED: Talent demonstrating manual adjustments of tubing that leads to leakages.